GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 default for that side's items, so the result is rectangular in every attribute.
 A scalar input contributes one item.
-When lists are combined, each input's own top-level attributes are pushed down onto that input's items (composing by the attribute's declared rule where one exists, otherwise the inner value wins), and the merged list starts with an empty top level.
+When lists are combined, each input's own top-level attributes are pushed down onto that input's items (composing by the attribute's declared rule where one exists;
+otherwise the pushed value fills the items that never wrote the name and the inner value wins where they did, resolved from the write sets at graph compile time), and the merged list starts with an empty top level.
 If the user wants to keep the groups as groups, they wrap explicitly instead.